+4.5 Regional Group (RG)

+For information on regional groups see [ITU-T Res 54].

+4.6 ITU-T group types for collaborating with other SDOs

+Several groups within ITU-T have been formed to support joint efforts between ITU-T and other SDOs on the development of common or aligned specifications or standards.
+The working methods of these groups vary, as does the documentation regarding how new instances of such groups are formed.
+In some cases, such groups seek to align the timing by which standards development progresses through two processes, such as ITU-T and another SDO.
+In other cases, participation in the collaborative effort is not limited to a specific SDO.
+See [b-ITU-T A.sup5] for more information.

+4.7 Other ITU-T groups

+In addition to the group types documented above, additional groups exist that operate with working methods distinct from those documented above.
+[ITU-T Res 22] resolves 1 e) provides more information.
+TSAG and study groups should terminate inactive groups.

+Joint coordination activities

-5.1 A joint coordination activity (JCA) is a tool for management of the work programme of ITU-T when there is a need to address a broad subject covering the area of competence of more than one study group.
+5.1 A joint coordination activity (JCA) is a tool for management of the work programme of ITU-T when there is a need to address a broad subject covering the area of competence of more than one study group (see also [ITU-T Res 45]).
 A JCA may help to coordinate the planned work effort in terms of subject matter, time-frames for meetings, collocated meetings where necessary and publication goals including, where appropriate, release planning of the resulting Recommendations.

 The establishment of a JCA aims mainly at improving coordination and planning.
 The work itself will continue to be conducted by the relevant study groups and the results are subject to the normal approval processes within each study group.
 A JCA may identify technical and strategic issues within the scope of its coordination role, but will not perform technical studies nor write Recommendations.
 A JCA may also address coordination of activities with recognized standards development organizations (SDOs) and forums, including periodic discussion of work plans and schedules of deliverables.
 The study groups take JCA suggestions into consideration as they carry out their work.